The ultimate spring cleaning checklist

-Personalise your spring cleaning schedule
+Personalize your spring cleaning schedule

-Spring cleaning is no easy task.
 To avoid overstretching yourself, plan your days and commit only to what’s realistic for you – even if that means cleaning a corner of a room for a couple of days.
 If you’re spring cleaning with a partner or other family members, plan how you’ll share the tasks and your cleaning supplies.